manngo/ssms-executor-installer/README.md

 You can then <kbd>OK</kbd> and <kbd>Quit</kbd>.

 ##	SSMSExecutor Installer Batch Script

+If, for some reason, you can’t use the above installer, you can try the Batch Script method.

 Download the SSMSInstaller Batch File zip file: ( [https://github.com/manngo/ssms-executor-installer/releases/latest](https://github.com/manngo/ssms-executor-installer/releases/latest) | ssms-executor-installer-bat.zip ).